 Eberron: Rising from the Last War

-If you ever wished D&D was set during an industrial revolution, this is a fantastic sourcebook to check out.
-The 5E sourcebook for one of D&D’s most popular settings, Eberron: Rising from the Last War is full of quirky treats, like airships and unique weapons.
+If you ever wished D&D was set during an industrial revolution, Eberron: Rising from the Last War is a fantastic sourcebook to check out.
+The 5E sourcebook for one of the most popular D&D settings, Eberron: Rising from the Last War is full of quirky treats, like airships and unique weapons.
 It also gave D&D 5E the wonderful Artificer class.

 This setting feels unlike any other, and provides so many brilliant additions to any campaign.
 It also features a level one adventure, to help new players get their steampunk safari started.